dotlang/language/README.md

 1. The language manual (this document).
 2. `dot`: A command line tool to compile, debug and package code.
-3. `core`: Core library: This package is used to implement some basic, low-level features which can not be simply implemented using pure dotLang.
+3. `core` library: This package is used to implement some basic, low-level features which can not be simply implemented using pure dotLang.
-4. `std`: Standard library: A layer above core which contains some general-purpose and common functions and data structures.
+4. `std` library: A layer above core which contains some general-purpose and common functions and data structures.

 # Language in a nutshell